 CBJ: How has setting—either the actual craft, or the idea of being a routesetter as a job—changed since you first started setting?

 KRAYER: It has changed in so many ways, from the variety and complexity of hold selection to actual styles of setting.
-Climbing gyms used to be a place where climbers trained for climbing outside—and the routesetting reflected that.
+Climbing gyms used to be places where climbers trained for climbing outside—and the routesetting reflected that.
 With the current rate of growth within gym climbing alone and with climbing now being an Olympic sport, the possibilities in styles of routesetting are endless.
 That growth has also brought with it a real need for experienced, talented route setters and it has been great to see all the new career opportunities for us.

 When I first started setting, I didn’t know a single other woman who routeset.
 Now, I know and have personally set with close to 30 different women setters.
 This is a huge change, and personally the most exciting one for me.
 I am so grateful that today there is a much clearer path for women who want to get into routesetting as a career.
 Women have proven to be a valuable asset to any setting team.
 We still have a long way to go, but the change I have seen and am so grateful to be a part of is a step in the right direction.